Skyscanner/full-stack-recruitment-test/README.md

 ----

-Feel free to spend as much or as little time as you'd like, as long as the following have been met:
+You will be graded based on the following have been met:

 * Your implementation works as described in the [task](#task).